Fmindex/senna-labs-tests/readme.md

 - Just run `node question1.js` inside folder `Question1`, the pictures will be downloaded to the folder `Question1`
 - I found that there is a library named **cheerio** which help scrape the web page.
 But, I think this problem is very specific and the pattern of the element in the page is obvious.
 So, I think I can scrape it myself using my algorithm.
 It would be more challenging!

+## Question 2

+- You can add more test cases into the `testCases` variable